Agriculture as a Career of Choice – For Women

 When people questioned his plan to let his daughters take over the family farm, he used to laugh and say: “One day, women will run the world!”

 We’ll see if that ever happens.
-Pendant ce temps, I’m happy to be a farmer and do my best to motivate young people – boys and girls – to go into farming.
+In the meantime, I’m happy to be a farmer and do my best to motivate young people – boys and girls – to go into farming.
 It is my career of choice.